partiql/partiql-ir-generator/README.md

 The public API of the Kotlin code generated for records is similar to that of their non-named counterparts except that the names of the elements are used as their identifiers instead of a synthetic name.
-Additionally, record constructors do not accept `vararg` arguments which means that **TODO: chose one of the following**: 1) the constructors of record types must validate the minimum arity of variadic elements at runtime or 2) the minimum arity of variadic elements is always zero (and PIG fails the build otherwise).
+Additionally, record constructors do not accept `vararg` arguments which means that **TODO: chose one of the following**:

+1. the constructors of record types must validate the minimum arity of variadic elements at runtime
+1. the minimum arity of variadic elements is always zero (and PIG fails the build otherwise).

 An example of a sum variant with named fields is included below: